anusdharan/insurancemodel/README.md

 # Dataset

  This dataset is taken from Kaggle.
 Insurance companies are extremely interested in the prediction of the future.
 Accurate prediction gives a chance to reduce financial loss for the company.
 A major cause of increased costs are payment errors made by the insurance companies while processing claims.
-Furthermore, because of the payment errors, processing the claims again accounts for a significant portion of administrative costs.
+Furthermore, because of the payment errors, processing the claims again accounts for a significant portion of administrative costs.The objective is to predict the family medical costs charged by health insurance company.

 # Tools & Libraries: -